 “If I don’t smoke, I’m not at risk of developing it.”

-However, smokers or not, all of us have the possibility of suffering from it.
+However, whether we smoke or not, all of us have the possibility of contracting this illness.

-It’s therefore essential to have the right information to spot the symptoms in the earliest phases.
+Therefore, it’s important to have the right information that’ll allow you to spot the symptoms in the earliest phases.